Get Involved in SALT Standing Committees

-SALT had another productive year as we continued to work on issues central to our core mission: diversity, justice and academic excellence.
-We want to thank all the Board members, SALT members and institutions who contributed their time, energy and resources to SALT’s efforts.
+In 2016, SALT continued its passionate work on issues central to our core missions: diversity, justice and academic excellence.
+Thank you to all the Board members, SALT members, friends, and institutions who contributed time, energy and resources to SALT’s efforts.
 SALT is a member-supported, all volunteer organization.
-None of this work would be possible without your passion and dedication.
-Over the past year, we were very proud to take up many important projects:
+None of this work would be possible without your commitment and dedication.

-- The Norman Amaker, Trino Grillo, and Robert Cover social justice retreats provided a unique opportunity for public interest and social justice-oriented law students, faculty, and practitioners to exchange viewpoints, explore career opportunities, and formulate strategies for social justice.
+- SALT sponsored the Norman Amaker (Chicago), Trina Grillo (Las Vegas), Robert Cover (New Hampshire), and Rocky Mountain (Denver) social justice retreats, which provided a unique opportunity for public interest and social justice-oriented law students, faculty, and practitioners to exchange viewpoints, explore career opportunities, and formulate strategies for social justice.

 - SALT issued its Annual Salary Survey.